Completeness of compact Locally symmetric Lorentz manifolds: The remaining cases

 \subsection{The case of Cahen--Wallach factor}

 Let $X=\CW\times Y$ be a simply connected symmetric space where $Y$ is a symmetric Riemannian space and $\CW$ is a Cahen--Wallach space.
 Denote by $Y^0$ the maximal flat factor of $Y$, i.e. $Y=Y^0\times Y^1$ where $Y^1$ is a Riemannian symmetric space with a semisimple isometry group.
-Assume that the Cahen--Wallach factor $\CW$ is of dimension $n+2$, $n\geq1$, and write $X=\mathcal{P}\times Y^1$ where $\mathcal{P}\mathrel{\mathop:}=\CW\times Y^0$ is then a \textit{decomposable symmetric plane wave}. \begin{lemma} The factor $\mathcal{P}$ has a unique, up to scale, parallel lightlike vector field. \end{lemma} \begin{proof} Let $V$ be the unique (up to scaling) parallel vector field on $\CW$.
-Every other parallel $V^{\prime}$ vector field is contained in $\R V\times Y^0$ in which the direction $\R V$ is the unique lightlike line.
-Hence if $V^{\prime}$ is lightlike then necessarily $V^{\prime}\in \R V$. \end{proof}
+Assume that the Cahen--Wallach factor $\CW$ is of dimension $n+2$, $n\geq1$, and write $X=\mathcal{P}\times Y^1$ where $\mathcal{P}\mathrel{\mathop:}=\CW\times Y^0$ is then a \textit{decomposable symmetric plane wave}. \begin{lemma} The factor $\mathcal{P}$ has a unique, up to scale, parallel lightlike vector field. \end{lemma} \begin{proof}Let $V$ be the unique (up to scaling) parallel vector field on $\CW$.
+Assume that there is another parallel lightlike vector field $V'$.
+Then, the plane field $E$ generated by $V,V'$ is a parallel Lorentzian plane field.
+In particular, $E$ integrates to a foliation $\mathcal{E}$ of $\mathcal{P}$ by Lorentzian surfaces.
+The leaves of the foliation $\mathcal{E}$ are all flat, since they admit a basis of complete parallel (lightlike) vector fields.
+On the other hand, the orthogonal distribution $E^\perp$ is also parallel.
+So, it is integrable and totally geodesic.
+However, as $E^\perp\subset V^\perp$, and the leaves tangent to $V^\perp$ are flat, since $\mathcal{P}$ is a (symmetric) plane wave.
+It follows that the leaves tangent to $E^\perp$ are also flat.
+Now, decomposing $T\mathcal{P}$ as a the orthogonal product $E\times E^\perp$, as both parts are flat, it follows that $\mathcal{P}$ is flat which is a contradiction. \end{proof}

-\begin{fact}[Theorem 1.5 in \cite{hanounah2023homogeneous}] The isometry group of a complete homogeneous plane wave $\mathcal{P}^{\prime}$ (indecomposable or not) of dimension $n+2$ that admits a unique parallel lightlike vector field is isomorphic, up to finite index, to $(\R\times K) \ltimes \Heis_{2n+1}$ where $K\subset \O(n)$ is a compact connected subgroup.
+\begin{fact}[Theorem 1.5 in \cite{hanounah2025homogeneous}] The isometry group of a complete homogeneous plane wave $\mathcal{P}^{\prime}$ (indecomposable or not) of dimension $n+2$ that admits a unique parallel lightlike vector field is isomorphic, up to finite index, to $(\R\times K) \ltimes \Heis_{2n+1}$ where $K\subset \O(n)$ is a compact connected subgroup.
 Moreover, the center of $\Heis_{2n+1}$ is central in a subgroup of index two in $\Isom(\mathcal{P}^{\prime})$.
 In addition, the flow of the (unique) parallel lightlike vector field is given by the action of center of $\Heis_{2n+1}$ on $\mathcal{P}^{\prime}$. \end{fact}